daninoks/python-telegram-bot-app/README.md

 - monitoring and alerting

 ## Secure Nginx with Let's Encrypt
 >You can connect your localhost server or VPS, to telegram severs without setting any SSL Certificates.
-So firstly you need to secure connection to our domain (if it not set by your VPS provider)
+So firstly you need to secure connection to own domain (if it not set by your VPS provider)

 ### Step 1: Install Certbot
 Certbot is an open-source software tool for automatically enabling HTTPS using Let’s Encrypt certificates.